hmmbug/digitalbangkokrecorder/content/articles/experimenting-with-llms-for-ocr.md

 ## Conclusion & Next Steps

-Although the LLM isn't perfect it's a significant improvement on earlier versions.
+Although the LLM isn’t flawless, but it significantly outperforms previous versions.
 Clearer text produces significantly better results, as would be expected, and Thai text is mostly read correctly, but with more inaccuracies than English.